 - To treat, wipe down with a damp cloth and mild dish detergent.

 - Follow the grain of the steel to avoid scratching.

 - Rinse and dry thoroughly with a soft cloth.

 - Use a polishing cloth to remove any excess debris, and enhance overall shine.

-- Does not tarnish, but will dull and diminish in luster when dirty.
+- Solid gold cremation jewelry does not tarnish, but will dull and diminish in luster when dirty.

 - Use a soft cloth with mild dish detergent and water to remove any build-up, without damaging your gold.